Research Triangle Foundation

 RESEARCH TRIANGLE PARK, NORTH CAROLINA

 HUB RTP: HUB RTP is a multi-developer project with RTF acting as the master developer.
-Totaling 100 acres, HUB RTP will be a walkable district offering a vibrant mix of workspaces, restaurants, retail, and recreational greenspace to support intensive programming in the center of Research Triangle Park.
-The 100-acre site has been entitled and rezoned as Science Research Park-Center (SRP-C), making it the only site in RTP zoned for mixed use development.
+Totaling 100 acres, HUB RTP will be a walkable district offering a vibrant mix of workspaces, restaurants, retail, and recreational greenspace to support intensive programming in the center of RTP.
+The 100-acre site has been entitled and rezoned as Science Research Park-Center (SRP-C), making it the only site in RTP zoned for mixed-use development.
 Common area elements for tenants to enjoy will include a splash pad, amphitheater, boardwalks, vehicular and pedestrian bridges, bike paths, and other natural amenities.

-Boxyard RTP: Boxyard RTP is a 15,000-square-foot cargotecture development that is sustainably constructed from re-purposed shipping containers.
-It will be coming to the Frontier RTP campus (Highway 54 near T.W.
-Alexander Drive) in 2020.
-Plans for Boxyard RTP include space for up to nine food and beverage vendors, as well as several retailers and service providers.
+Boxyard RTP: Boxyard RTP is a 15,000-square-foot cargotecture development that is sustainably constructed from repurposed shipping containers.
+It opened on the Frontier RTP campus (Highway 54 near T.W.
+Alexander Drive) in 2021.
+Boxyard RTP includes space for up to nine food and beverage vendors, as well as several retailers and service providers.

-Frontier: The Frontier campus renovations includes parking maximization, campus wide landscaping updates, connectivity elements for vehicular and pedestrian access from HUB RTP to Boxyard RTP, building demolitions, storm water management, public interaction elements, and way finding.
+Frontier: The Frontier campus renovations included parking maximization, campus-wide landscaping updates, connectivity elements for vehicular and pedestrian access from HUB RTP to Boxyard RTP, building demolitions, stormwater management, public interaction elements, and wayfinding.